-This single equality strategy will be reviewed annually using monitoring of data and evaluation of results from consultation and surveys.
-The Strategy is integral to the college self-assessment process and where necessary we will revise the guidance and methodology on how to involve and consult with the different equality groups.
+This SES will be reviewed every three years using monitoring of data and evaluation of results from consultation and surveys.
+The Scheme is integral to the College self-assessment process and, where necessary, we will revise the guidance and methodology on how to involve and consult with the different equality groups.

-Regular reports to the EDI Committee will be used to inform practice and include data on staff and students by disability, gender, race and age and include reference to religion and or belief and sexual orientation where that information is available.
+Regular reports to the EDI Committee will be used to inform practice and include data on staff and students by disability, gender, race and age, and include reference to religion or belief and sexual orientation where that information is available.
 Achievement by disadvantaged groups will be reported and recommendations made to promote good practice.
 The published annual report to Governors will highlight activities carried out to promote inclusion and champion equality and diversity practice.